 Because custody and parental responsibility are such important parts of your dissolution of marriage, it is essential to work with a family law attorney who has experience.
 Our Connecticut attorneys handle only family law cases and know how crucial these issues are to you.
 We provide accomplished child custody parental responsibility lawyers with the experience to resolve your case quickly.

 Custody and parental responsibility can be modified or changed whenever there is a change in circumstances in the best interests of the child.
 Modifications to such orders can be achieved through settlement negotiations, child-custody mediation or court proceedings.
 Courts consider the same factors used to determine custody and parental responsibility when considering modifications.
-Siegel & Kaufman, P.C., helps you make changes to your parenting arrangement by listening to your needs and working vigorously for settlement or a court order in your favor.
+Siegel, Colin & Kaufman helps you make changes to your parenting arrangement by listening to your needs and working vigorously for settlement or a court order in your favor.

 There are various types of custody in Connecticut to consider:

 - Physical custody - Physical custody has to do with where the child spends time.
 There are two types of physical custody.
 Primary physical custody means the child lives primarily (more than 50 percent of the time) with one parent and does spend time with the other parent according to the parental responsibility plan.
 Joint physical custody means that the parents share their time with the child.